 Y'know things that are all the rage?
 Blogs.
-Everyone has one; or at least had one before Facebook, Twitter and Google+ diluted the realtime pool.
+Everyone has one; or at least had one before Facebook, Twitter et al diluted the realtime pool.

-Since I'm nu-old skool — and watching endless streams of people having a midlife crisis isn't Like-worthy — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people waste their lives telling each other about their shockingly tedious days erodes my will to live — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
-I can now omit vowels and apostrophes with impunity.
+Now Im dahn wiv da yoof.

 How effective is your virus/malware/rootkit protection?
 Do you think the software’s doing its job properly?
 I think otherwise.